CADisbo Supported

 What rule governs IOLTA trust accounts in California?

 California IOLTA trust accounts are governed by California Rules of Professional Conduct Rule 1.15; California Business & Professions Code § 6211.
-This rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the California IOLTA program.
+The rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the California IOLTA program.

 How often must California attorneys reconcile their IOLTA accounts?